bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `NG` continues an experiment much like `GO` but performs dummy scans.
 If either ndly or na is omitted RNMR will use the stored values to determine the number of dummy scans/the scan limit respectively without prompting for values.
+## NOISE
+Generate complex random noise

+Category: Data Manipulation

+Format: `NOISE` sf

+Defaults: 1.0

+Description:
+`NOISE` fills the visible processing buffer with randomly generated noise.
+The parameter sf is a scaling factor that is applied to the noise.
+If sf is omitted RNMR will not prompt for it and will use 1.0 as the scalinf factor.
 ## NOP
 Null operation